AbhayMinhas/devTinder/src/homework.md

 -Explore routing use of ?,+,(),* and regex in routes /a/ , /.*fly$/ -Reading the query params in the routes
 -reading the dynamic routes

 -Multiple route Handlers - Play with the code
 -next()
--next function and errors along with res.send() -app.use("/route",rH,[],dfj.....)
--**what is a Middleware? why do we need it?
+-next function and errors along with res.send() -app.use("/route",rH,[],dfj.....) -**what is a Middleware? why do we need it? -**How express JS basically handles requests behind the scenes
--**How express JS basically handles requests behind the scenes -**Difference app.use and app.all
+-\*\*Difference app.use and app.all
 -Write a dummy auth middleware for admin
--Write a dummy auth middleware for al user routes, except /user/login -Error Handling using app.use("/",(err,req,res,next) = {});
+-Write a dummy auth middleware for al user routes, except /user/login -Error Handling using app.use("/",(err,req,res,next) = {}); keep it at end of the application anything breaks it will handle (best preactice to use try catch)

+-Create a free cluster on MongoDb official website (Mongo Atlas) -Install mongoose library
+-Connet your application to the Database "Connnection-url"/devTinder -Call the connectDB function and connect ot database before starting application on 7777

+-Create a userSchema & user Model
+-Create POST /signup API to add data to database
+-Push some doucuments using API calls from postman -Error Handling using try, catch